Parenting While Disabled. There’s a loaded topic.

 But they’re not happy that I can’t play outside with them, even when the air quality is fine.
 Or take them to the park, or set up their wading pool, or spend a cool afternoon indoors visiting a museum.
 Not to mention going grocery shopping, or biking around the neighborhood with them.
 Or any of the other mundane activities they take for granted.

-So I’m making a conscious effort to follow the advice of Erin, a.k.a.
-“Girl Gone Gimpy” at The Disabiilty File.
+So I’m making a conscious effort to follow the advice of Erin, who used to blog as “Girl Gone Gimpy” at The Disability File (which, alas, no longer exists).
 Her super post on parenting while disabled is a great reminder of all the things that would seem like common sense, if you didn’t factor in the complicated expectations we all feel as parents:

 - Don’t push beyond your physical limits.